mroam/learnOpenGL/README.md

 -----------------
 * [Lunar lander](http://www.nasa.gov/multimedia/imagegallery/image_gallery_2104.html) in 3D, as interactive game.
 (Could it display in red-blue 3d glasses, or virtual reality goggles?)

+* International Space Station in 3D.
+There are several [nasa models](http://nasa3d.arc.nasa.gov/search/iss/model) and the [heavens above](http://www.heavens-above.com/ISS_3D.aspx) version is interactive on web showing ISS in true place in orbit (with moving solar panels, and ISS turns red when it is not lit by the sun.)
+The heavens above model requires a browser with webGL (works on retina mac osX 10.11 in safari 9, in chrome 48, and in firefox 42).

 * [Skydive](http://www.uspa.org) simulator, interactive game.
 (Virtual reality?)